-Hook has also emphasized that the embargo bans Iran from exporting arms.
-Iran could become “the arms dealer of choice for rogue regimes and terrorist organizations around the world” if it expires, he warned in an interview with the Associated Press.
-Hook acknowledged that the embargo has not stopped Iran from smuggling arms across the Middle East.
+Hook also emphasized that the embargo banned Iran from exporting arms.
+Iran could become “the arms dealer of choice for rogue regimes and terrorist organizations around the world” if it expired, he warned in an interview with the Associated Press.
+Hook acknowledged that the embargo had not stopped Iran from smuggling arms across the Middle East.
 Iran has allegedly provided weapons to the Houthis in Yemen, Hezbollah in Lebanon and other groups.
 “If we let it [the embargo] expire, you can be certain that what Iran has been doing in the dark, it will do in broad daylight and then some,” Hook added.

 Six U.S. allies in the Gulf lined up behind the resolution.
 “U.N. restrictions establish a consensus understanding of the threat to peace and stability Iranian proliferation represents,” the Gulf Cooperation Council said in a letter to the Secretary General on August 9.

 Plan B: “Snapback” of U.N.
 Sanctions on Iran